ajb5206/PlantSwap.Solution/README.md

 ## Description <a id="description"></a>

-Plant Swap allows users to create an account and then list plants they have available for trading as well as the plants they would be willing to accept in exchange.
-The user is able to limit how far from their zip code they're willing to travel to complete the trade.
-Plant Swap only match users who have compatible plants (via a database search) and are geographically appropriate (via Google Maps Distance Matrix API).
+The web-base Plant Swap application allows registered users to post offers of and requests for plants to trade plants as well as see matching offers and requests from other traders.
+Users first create an account, log in and then create a trader profile.
+Once logged in users may view the plant database and as well as other traders profiles.
+Upon creating their own trader profile, users may list their own offers and requests as well as exploring their matches.

 Data is stored in a SQL database and users are authenticated with Identity.